FinnLandLab/olive/README.md

 ## Launch Experiment

 1. Install Psychopy: http://www.psychopy.org
-2. Launch Main.py (located in Olives directory) using a version of Python with Psychopy installed.
+2. Launch Main.py (located in olives directory) using a version of Python with Psychopy installed.
 (Psychopy comes with python with all the required libraries already installed)

 ## General Information

 - Number of triplet orderings:                                  45
 - Number of participants:                                       100
 - Number of training trials (excluding Square trials):          405
 - Number of Test trials (2 triplets = 1 trial):                 33
 - Training block duration (minutes):                            5
 - Testing block duration (minutes):                             3
 - Probability of Square during training block:                  10%